lonnieezell/Bonfire/bonfire/docs/routes.md

 ## Blocking Routes

 You might find times where you need to block access to one or more routes.
 For example, you might have relocated the default user login page so that script-kiddies couldn't find your page by assuming it's a Bonfire site and would be at a normal location.
 In this case, you would want to block any access to /users/login, which would normally work just fine.
-In this case you can use the <tt>block()</tt> method to block as many routes as you'd like.
+In this case you can use the `block()` method to block as many routes as you'd like.

     Route::block('users/login', 'photos/(:num)');